Kevinpyx/MazeSolving/README.md

 - S represents the start cell,
 - E represents the end cell, and
 - any other character represents a blocked cell.

+The .txt files in the repository are example maze files.